NathanNeelis/css-to-the-rescue-2021/README.md

 ## To do
 * Dark theme -- FIXED
-* Blockquotes styling
 * Waiter asking if you would like the menu back -- FIXED
 * Change animation of dropping the paper.
 Needs checkbox! -- FIXED
 * Menu's need to be more interesting.
-Maybe pin and change animation abit?
+Maybe pin and change animation abit? -- partly fixed
-* See if we can get scroll-snap to work?
+* Blockquotes styling
 * Link atributes to menu headings to you can tab through?
 * Focus within to change the menu item?
 * update readme